-Most motorcyclists associate the North Cape with Norway, the northernmost point on the European mainland that can be reached by road.
-But as so often, the most famous destination in a country is not necessarily the most beautiful.
+Most motorcyclists associate Norway primarily with the North Cape, the northernmost point of mainland Europe that can be reached by road.
+But as is so often the case, the most famous destination in a country is not necessarily the most beautiful.

 |Roadbook with hotel and route information.|

 |Beverage service on the tours.|

 |Luggage transport in the escort vehicle to/from Krefeld from 15 participants (plus tour guides).|